bwasilewski/HTML5Base/README.md

 Files inside of the _dist directory are for testing purposes only and should never, under any circumstances be edited by anyone, ever, ever, ever ever.
 All work is to be limited to the _src directory.
 Grunt's job is to take the work that you do in your _src directory, compile it, and move it over to _dist for testing.
 If you like to set up virtual hosts for your testing environment, these should always point to the _dist directory.

+### Automatic Compilation

+I know.
+You're like "so now I have to type `grunt` every time I want to see changes to my project?
+That's wiggity wack!"
+You're right.
+That would be silly.
+That's why I've included a "watch" task that will watch your _src directory and automatically recompile any time you've made a change.
+Just open up your command line, navigate to your project (the same directory that your Gruntfile resides in) and type `grunt watch`.
+Now whenever you make a change to your project, it will be recompiled, assuming you haven't made any glaring syntax errors/mistakes.
+If so, Grunt will warn you about a problem in the command line.